Hey Kids (Start Here)

 It wouldn’t be that hard, given a search engine and a few key terms.

-Except the guy didn’t exactly have easy access to search engines.
+Except Rush didn’t exactly have easy access to search engines.
 No internet in space.
 Or—maybe there was space internet?
-(He’d have to look into that.)
-But even if there was Space Internet, it wouldn’t be spitting Volker’s name out when one searched for cosmic background radiation.
+He’d have to look into that.
+But, even if Space Internet existed, it wouldn’t be spitting Volker’s name out when one searched for cosmic background radiation.

 Would it?